jtmoon79/goto_http_redirect_server/README.md

                             resources.mycorp.local/login"

     Network Options:
       --ip IP, -i IP        IP interface to listen on.
-Default is 127.0.0.1 .
+Default is 0.0.0.0 .
       --port PORT, -p PORT  IP port to listen on.
 Default is 80 .

-    Miscellaneous Options:
+    Server Options:
       --status-path STATUS_PATH
                             The status path dumps information about the process and loaded redirects.
 Default status page path is